Redcar Town Ladies F.C.

-Enjoying their best spell of success in the late 10's and early 20's, Redcar reached five consecutive North Riding County Cup finals, winning two as well as and back to back promotions in 2017/18 and 2018/19 to reach the North East Women's Premier League.
+Enjoying a spell of success in the late 10's and early 20's, Redcar reached five consecutive North Riding County Cup finals, winning two as well as achieving back to back promotions in 2017/18 and 2018/19 to reach the North East Women's Premier League.

 First Team History

 Redcar Town Ladies won the North Riding League in 2013/14 securing promotion to North East Northern Division where they recorded a respectable 6th in their first campaign securing 26 points.

 However, the second season at that level proved to be more of a challenge with the team slipping to 8th in 2015/2016, second bottom, before falling to the foot of the table the following year and finding themselves subject to relegation in 2016/17.

 The team bounced back in style under manager Lee Round's tutelage winning back to back promotions in 2017/18 and 2018/19 as well as consecutive North Riding Cups beating York City in the 2018 final and then Guisborough in 2019 to retain the title.
 The maiden triumph saw Town Ladies become the first team other than Middlesbrough or York to lift the trophy.
 Former England Youth international Jess Round scored 44 goals during the latter campaign to fire the team into the North East Prem.

 The club posted respectable mid table finishes of 6th and 7th during the Covid disrupted seasons to establish themselves in the North East's Premier Division.
 The club reached a third consecutive county cup final but were defeated by York 2-4.
 The club progressed further than any other side in the 2020/21 edition of the competition before it was cancelled.